Rotman PhD: Standardized Testing

 GMAT and GRE

 All applicants are required to take the Graduate Management Admission Test (GMAT) or the Graduate Record Examinations (GRE).
-We look for a minimum score of 600 on the GMAT; 80% or better on the GRE components.
 Test scores older than five years as of the application deadline are not valid.
 The GMAT or GRE test is an admission requirement that cannot be waived regardless of academic background.
-All prospective applicants must submit a GMAT or a GRE score.

 Applicants whose primary language is not English and previous degree(s) have been completed at a non-Canadian university where the language of instruction and examination was not English, are required to take a Test of English as a Foreign Language (TOEFL) and Test of Written English (TWE) to demonstrate competence in the English language.
 Test scores older than two years are not valid.